Akshat0210/katacoda-scenarios/kubernetes-java/step2.md

 `export KUBECONFIG=$HOME/admin.conf
 `{{execute}}

-Copy the join command and execute on the Node host
+Copy the join command and execute on the Node host.

+check nodes on the Master node
+`kubectl get nodes`{{execute}}

+At the moment nodes are not ready because Kubernetes Netework is not intialized.
+Check next step for the CNI installation.